chronologicaldot/CopperLang/README.md

 ## Project Structure and Building

-There are two layers of folders: The inner folder "Copper" contains the basic virtual machine itself (with basic printer and logger extensions).
-The outer folder includes this and the "ext" folder where you can store your extensions to the virtual machine.
+There are two layers of folders: The inner folder "Copper" contains the basic interpreter itself (with basic printer and logger extensions).
+The outer folder includes this and the "ext" folder where you can store your extensions to the interpreter.

 There are Premake files provided for making project files for the basic console application and debugging.
 You don't need them, but they may be helpful.
 A premake file is provided in the Copper folder.
 From Premake files, you can create a g++ make file or a Visual Studio file (2015 at highest; see the Premake documentation for other supported versions).
-The one inside the "Copper" folder can create make and VS project files for the basic virtual machine.
-The one in the outer folder can create make and VS project files for the virtual machine with all of the extensions provided in the "ext" folder.
+The one inside the "Copper" folder can create make and VS project files for the basic interpreter.
+The one in the outer folder can create make and VS project files for the interpreter with all of the extensions provided in the "ext" folder.
 You may add your files without modifying the Premake file, but you must rerun the Premake file if you want to create the project files (make or VS) with these new files added (that is, if you don't want to manually add them yourself).

 The Premake files are not necessary for the project as it is simply enough to include the necessary files manually.

-The following files must be included for the basic virtual machine (without the printer):
+The following files must be included for the basic interpreter (without the printer):

 * utilList.h
 * RRHash.h